homezhan/artoolkit-docs/Unity/unity_getting_started.md

 To add content to the marker, add a new GameObject to the root.
 This object will act as a group to contain the sub-scene that will appear on the marker.
 By default, markers appear in the scene standing vertically (like a billboard) at the origin.
 Usually however, you want the marker to lie flat on the ground, and this is what we'll do in this case.
 Select the GameObject you just added, and in the Inspector, change its "Rotation: X" value to 90.
 This will rotate the child objects of this
 GameObject by 90 degrees about the X axis (in a left-hand sense).

-[Setting the rotation on the scene root to orient the marker flat on the ground layer.][rotating]
+![Setting the rotation on the scene root to orient the marker flat on the ground layer.][rotating]

 Next, into this group, add:
 -   A Unity Camera object: This camera will actually render the sub-scene.
 (You can reuse the default camera if it exists, or otherwise delete it).